SamWing1/Simon-Game/README.md

 this version of simon plays like normal, except that you have to press the start button to start the game, and each subsequent level

-for future improvements I'd like to add sounds to the buttons, and make it scale down for mobile screens properly
+for future improvements I'd like to add sounds to the buttons and win/ loss screens, as well as make it scale down for mobile screens properly